jasonbayton/rhino_content/support/zero-touch.md

 ## Zero Touch Minimum Requirements

 You will need a compatible device running Android Oreo [8.0], and all Android 9.0 devices on the market are supported by default.
-All Rhino devices as of 2022 run Android 10 or newer.
+All RHINO devices as of 2022 run Android 10 or newer.

 ## How to configure Zero Touch